saifuddin-md/3-Tier_App_On_Kubernetes/README.md

 # 3-Tier_App_On_Kubernetes

-Production-style Kubernetes project deployed on Amazon EKS using raw Kubernetes manifests, Jenkins CI/CD, autoscaling, ingress management, monitoring, and operational automation.

----
 ## Project Overview

-- This repository demonstrates deployment and management of a cloud-native 3-tier application architecture on Amazon EKS.
+- This repository demonstrates deployment and management of a 3-tier application architecture on Amazon EKS.

 **Technical Stack:**
 - **Frontend:** The frontend of this application is built using React and JavaScript.
 It provides a responsive and user-friendly interface.